 The bikes will have FLAT pedals.
 If you want to bring your own pedals, please bring your own shoes and also the necessary equipment to change the pedals.

-This tour is easy cycling with relatively short daily distances and minimal climbs.
+This tour is cycling with relatively short daily distances and minimal climbs.
 Approximately 90% of the tour is on quiet roads, 5% on dedicated bike paths and 5% on dirt or gravel roads.

 Nearest airport: Madrid, Spain

 Nearest train station: Segovia, Spain

 To get to Segovia, you can take an train from Madrid, which costs about €9 and takes 25 minutes.
 From the train station, you can take a taxi to the start hotel.
 Or you can book (in advance at time of booking) the local tour company's transfer from Madrid to Segovia for €130 per taxi.

 Nearest airport: Madrid, Spain

 Nearest train station: Sepulveda, Spain

 To get back to Madrid, you can book the local company's transfer from Sepulveda to Segovia for €70 per person and takes about one hour.
 From Segovia, you can take a train to Madrid.
 Alternatively, you can book the local tour company's transfer from Sepulveda to Madrid for €135 per person.
 Local transfers through the tour company need to be booked in advance at the time of booking.